give in your will

 There are three ways of leaving a gift to Chance for Childhood in your will.

 Your gift will mean a huge amount to our small charity.
-It will create lasting change for children in some of the world’s poorest communities who are alone, scared and at great risk from abuse and neglect.
-Even a small amount of money can make an incredible difference.
-Read more about our work to see what a difference you could make.
+It will create lasting change for children in Africa who’s lives are affected by violence, neglect and conflict.
+Even a small amount of money can make an incredible difference..